 - a.
 Causes an undue financial and administrative burden; or - b.
 Represents a fundamental alteration in the nature of LCHA's program. - 3.
 Subject to the undue burdens and fundamental alterations tests, LCHA will correct physical situations or procedures that create a barrier to equal housing opportunity for all.
 To permit people with disabilities to take full advantage of LCHA's housing program and non-housing programs, in accordance with Section 504 and the Fair Housing Amendments Act of 1988, LCHA shall comply with all requirements and prohibitions in applicable law.
 24 CFR § 8.4 - 4.
 Facilities and programs used by applicants and residents shall be accessible to persons using wheelchairs, persons with sensory impairments and other persons with disabilities.
 Application and management offices, hearing rooms, community centers, day care centers, laundry facilities, craft and game rooms, etc. (to the extent that the LCHA has such facilities) will be usable by residents with a full range of disabilities.
-If LCHA offers such facilities, and none is accessible, some will be made so, subject to the undue financial and administrative burden test.
-24 CFR § 8.2 - Documents and procedures used by applicants and residents will be accessible for those with vision, hearing or other sensory impairments.
-Also, all documents will be written simply and clearly to enable applicants with learning or cognitive disabilities to understand as much as possible.
-24 CFR § 8.6 - 6.
-Examples of reasonable accommodations include, but are not limited to: 24 CFR §8.4
+If LCHA offers such facilities, and none is accessible, some1 will be made so, subject to the undue financial and administrative burden test.
+24 CFR § 8.2

-&lt;sup>1 It is not required that all public and common areas be made accessible so long as persons with disabilities have full access to all the types of facilities and activities available to persons without disabilities.
+1 It is not required that all public and common areas be made accessible so long as persons with disabilities have full access to all the types of facilities and activities available to persons without disabilities.
 Thus, not all laundry facilities need to be accessible so long as there are sufficient accessible laundry facilities for use by persons with disabilities at each development that provides laundry facilities.